GuyHaviv37/sleepy/README.md

 - Validation: check that leagues are actually available i.e., renewed and active Basic view: N/A
 Roots vs. boos view: N/A
-BE work: trpc endpoint to fetch players personal info
+BE work: trpc endpoint to fetch players personal info ?Optional?: scrollbar for web (tailwind-scrollbar)